Early designs approved for roundabouts, underground tunnel at busiest intersection in Cambridge

 The region has been collecting public opinions on the future of the intersection since 2021, including a public meeting at the nearby St. Benedict Catholic Secondary School back in April.

-Multiple councilors now say more public input needs to be gathered.
+Multiple councillors now say more public input needs to be gathered.

 The most significant piece of the proposed work is the intersection of Franklin Boulevard and Saginaw Parkway, where a multi-million dollar project would see a roundabout and an underground tunnel installed.